philippj/SteamworksPy/README.md

 Full documentation is now available here: https://gramps.github.io/SteamworksForPython/

 For a fuller (yet outdated) tutorial, with images, on SteamworksPy please read our post: http://coaguco.tumblr.com/post/128240756897/steamworks-for-python-tutorial-linux.

+There is now an experimental branch for converting the project to match my [Godot Engine module](https://github.com/Gramps/GodotSteam) in functionality and fix some problems with the original.
+Once completed, it will move to the master branch.

 # Some Notes
 While I am still tinkering away with this, here are some things to note: